What if I am unsure about my testing plan?

 Do I have to commit to a long-term program?

-Although I am a testing and learning expert, I am not a certified college consultant.
-I do, however, work very closely with the best college and career consultants in the industry, and can provide confidential referrals.
+As a testing and learning expert, I work very closely with the best college and career consultants in the industry, and can provide confidential referrals.

 Do you do college admissions consulting?